Quick Start Guide

 Adding Database Constraints

-By default, GoFr assumes to have manual insertion of id for a given struct, but to support sql constraints like auto-increment
+By default, GoFr assumes to have manual insertion of id for a given struct, but to support SQL constraints like auto-increment

 , not-null